 - Movement symptoms: Haloperidol may trigger extrapyramidal symptoms.
 These include involuntary movements, such as hand tremor and shaking, stiff and slow movements, agitation or restlessness, and muscle spasms.
 These symptoms often happen during the first few days of taking haloperidol.
-You’re at increased risk if you are a young man or you take high doses of haloperidol.
+You’re at increased risk if you’re a young man or you take high doses of haloperidol.
 If you experience these symptoms, your doctor might change your dose or add medications like benztropine or trihexyphenidyl to treat the extrapyramidal symptoms.

-- Q-T syndrome: Haloperidol use may trigger Q–T syndrome.
+- Q-T syndrome: Haloperidol use may trigger Q-T syndrome.
 This condition can lead to an irregular heart rate called torsades de pointes, which can be fatal.
 You’re at higher risk of this if you take more than the recommended dose.
-You’re also at higher risk if you have low potassium or magnesium levels, pre-existing heart conditions, low thyroid function, or a family history of long QT syndrome.
+You’re also at higher risk if you have low potassium or magnesium levels, preexisting heart conditions, low thyroid function, or a family history of long QT syndrome.

 Haloperidol oral tablet is available only as a generic drug.
 Generic drugs usually cost less than brand-name drugs.